 The trilogy, Wilber’s War (boxed set, hardcovers, ISBN 978-0-9908544-0-1; also E-books), is a well edited collection of some 700 letters from the South Pacific during World War II, providing insight into that combat from the perspective of an artilleryman of the US Army.
 It chronicles the story of two ordinary Americans, Wilber and Norma Bradt, during an extraordinary time, World War II.
 It offers fresh insight—on a deeply personal level—into the historic conflict as it was fought by the U.S. Army in the Solomon Islands, New Guinea, and The Philippines and by a family on the home front.
-It is an epic tale of duty, heroism, love, and human frailty.
+It is an epic tale of duty, heroism, love, infidelity, and human frailty.

 Wilber’s War (softcover, ISBN 978-0-9966939-0-5; hardcover -4-3, also audio and E-book) is a one-volume distillation of the trilogy, thoughtfully executed by the author.
 It tells Wilber’s entire story efficiently in its 358 pages and 95 illustrations (2 charts, 21 maps, 72 photos/facsimiles).
 Like the trilogy, approximately one-half of the content consists of segments from Wilber’s letters while the balance is context provided by the narrator/author, Wilber’s son.

 This work immerses the reader into the life of a soldier in the Pacific War.
 The trilogy offers the reader a fuller immersion with additional letters and photos in books of archival quality.

 More about the story